henrietta-k/adapt-learning-wiki/Creating-your-first-course.md

         "_parentId":"course",
         "_type":"page",
         "_classes":"",
-        "title":"Demo page",
-        "body":"This page should contain a working Adapt page will all core bundled components and plugins working.", "graphic": {
-            "alt": "alt text",
+        "title":"Presentation Components",
+        "displayTitle": "Presentation Components",
+        "pageBody":"<strong>Scroll down to see what presentation components are available as part of the Version 2.0 core bundle.</strong>", "body": "Find out what presentation components are available within the core bundle and how you might consider using them within your courses. ", "graphic": {
-            "src": "course/en/images/origami-menu-one.jpg"
+            "src": "course/en/images/menu_thumb.jpg"
+            "alt": "Placeholder graphic.",
         },
         "linkText":"View"
+        "duration": "2 mins",
+        "_pageLevelProgress": {
+            "_isEnabled": true
         }
+    }
 ]
 ```

 * Change the "_id" to an unused reference, for this example we want the item to be displayed last in the menu, so modify it to ```"_id":"co-25",```
-* Change the title and the body, just as you did in the previous example.
+* Change the title, displayTitle, pageBody and body values.
-* Save your code
+* Save the file

 Adapt content requires a structure of articles, blocks, and components.
 The number of each will vary from course to course, but the hierarchical relationship is fundamental to each page.